 Specialists further classify the NHL subtypes according to the rate of disease progression, either fast growing (aggressive) or slow growing (indolent).
 Aggressive lymphoma subtypes (also called "high-grade NHL") account for about 60 percent of all NHL cases.
 Diffuse large B-cell lymphoma is the most common aggressive NHL subtype.
 Slow-growing (indolent) subtypes account for about 40 percent of all NHL cases.
 Follicular lymphoma is the most common subtype of indolent NHLs.
-When indolent lymphomas are first diagnosed, patients have fewer signs and symptoms than patients with aggressive lymphoma subtypes.
+When indolent lymphomas are first diagnosed, patients typically have fewer signs and/or symptoms than patients with aggressive lymphoma subtypes.
 Whether the diagnosed subtype is aggressive or indolent determines the appropriate treatment, so getting an accurate diagnosis is very important.
 In some cases, indolent forms of NHL later transform into an aggressive form of the disease.

-Table 1, below provides a list of some of the diagnostic designations for NHLsubtypes based on the WHO classification, categorized by cell type(B cell, T cell or NK cell) and rate of progression (aggressive or indolent).
-Thepercentages listed reflect the frequency of diagnosed cases of the mostcommon NHL subtypes.
+Table 1 on page 5 provides a list of some of the diagnostic designations for NHL subtypes based on the WHO classification and categorized by cell type (B cell, T cell or NK cell).
+The percentages listed reflect the frequency of diagnosed cases of the most common NHL subtypes.